Super Halcón Jr.: Personal life

-Super Halcón Jr.'s full name is not publicly known, which is traditionally the case in Lucha Libre when a wrestler has never been unmasked, but it is known that his paternal last name is Melchor, revealed when his father José Luis Melchor Ortiz was unmasked.
-Super Halcón Jr. took his name from one of his father's most famous characters Super Halcón, but his father also worked under the ring names Bengala, Argos, Danny Ortiz, El Halcón and Halcón Ortiz.
+Super Halcón Jr.'s full name is not publicly known, which is traditionally the case in Mexican professional wrestling when a wrestler has never been unmasked.
+It is known that his paternal last name is Melchor, revealed when his father José Luis Melchor Ortiz was unmasked.
+Super Halcón Jr. took his name from one of his father's most famous ring names, Super Halcón.